 A: After you have carefully read this proxy statement/prospectus and have decided how you wish to vote your shares, please vote your shares promptly.
 If you hold common stock in your name as a stockholder of record, you must complete, sign, date and mail your proxy card in the enclosed postage paid return envelope as soon as possible.
 You may also authorize a proxy to vote your shares by telephone or through the Internet as instructed on the enclosed proxy card.
-If you hold your stock in "street name" through a bank or broker, you must direct your bank or broker to vote in accordance with the instructions you have received from your shares are represented and voted at the special meeting.
+If you hold your stock in "street name" through a bank or broker, you must direct your bank or broker to vote in accordance with the instructions you have received from your bank or broker.
+Submitting your proxy card, authorizing a proxy by telephone or through the Internet, or directing your bank or broker to vote your shares will ensure that your shares are represented and voted at the special meeting.